slashdd/charm-keystone/README.md

 Token Support
 -------------

-As the keystone-charm supports multiple releases of the OpenStack software, it also supports two keystone token systems: UUID and Fernet.
+As the keystone charm supports multiple releases of the OpenStack software, it also supports two keystone token systems: UUID and Fernet.
 The capabilities are:

 - pre 'ocata': UUID tokens only.